 Form 2555-EZ is a form that has fewer lines than Form 2555.
-You may use this form if:
+You can use this form if:

-- You had foreign earned income of only wages and salaries of \$70,000 or less, and - The return being filed is not for a short or fiscal year, and - You do not have a housing deduction carryover.
+- You had foreign earned income of only wages and salaries of \$70,000 or less, - The return being filed is not for a short or fiscal year, and - You do not have a housing deduction carryover.

-However, you cannot have self-employment income, business or moving expenses, or claim the foreign housing deduction or housing exclusion.
+However, you cannot use Form 2555-EZ if you have self-employment income, business or moving expenses, or claim the foreign housing deduction or housing exclusion.